Timot05/logic-card/README.md

 ## Documentation

-The documentaton for the project can be found at http://docs.atopile.io
+The documentation for the project can be found at http://docs.atopile.io

 ## Example projects